me7ose17/walk-through/README.md

 3. **Function**: Involves usage and functional characteristics of streets, implementing sequences based on street functions, such as commercial activities and residential areas.
 Then compares similarities between different streets

-## Experimental Data
-To support our research, we utilized experimental data and results from Chengdu.
-This data encompasses street features, similarity, and uniqueness indicators from various regions of Chengdu.